QUEK JIA QI

 City as Site: Performance and Social Interventions

-PUBLIC ART, PERFORMANCES & EXHIBITIONS
+PUBLIC ART & EXHIBITIONS

 2023